Types of lung cancer

 Secondary cancer is cancer that has spread from somewhere else in the body.
 The choice of cancer treatment depends on where the cancer started.
 To get the right information you need to look at the section of this website which relates to where your cancer started.
 For example, if you had breast cancer which has spread to the lungs, then you need to look at the section about breast cancer.

-Mesothelioma is a rare type of cancer that affects the covering of the lung (the pleura).
+This is a rare type of cancer that affects the covering of the lung (the pleura).
 It is often caused by exposure to asbestos.
 It is very different to lung cancer and has different treatment.
-We have a section about mesothelioma.
+We have a separate section about mesothelioma.

 You can view and print the quick guides for all the pages in the About lung cancer section.

-Cancer that starts in the lung is called primary lung cancer.
+If your cancer started in the lung, it is a primary lung cancer.
 There are several different types and these are divided into two main groups

 There are three common types of non small cell lung cancer.
 These are grouped together because they behave in a similar way and respond to treatment in a different way to small cell lung cancer.
-They make up about 78 out of 100 lung cancers in the UK.
+They make up about 87 out of 100 lung cancers in the UK (87%).
 The three types are

 Occasionally it is not possible to work out which type of non small cell lung cancer you have.
 It may not be possible to tell if only a few cells are taken during a biopsy.
 It can also be difficult if the cells are very undeveloped.
 Undeveloped cancer cells are known as undifferentiated cells.
 So your doctor will say that you have undifferentiated non small cell lung cancer.
 This will not usually make any difference to your treatment, because most non small cell lung cancers are treated in the same way.

-Squamous cell cancer is the most common type of lung cancer.
+This is the most common type of primary lung cancer.
 It develops from the cells that line the airways and it is often found near the centre of the lung in one of the main airways (the left or right bronchus).
 This type of cancer is often due to smoking.
 The number of people developing squamous cell lung cancer is going down in the UK.

-Large cell lung cancer is called this because the cells look large and rounded under a microscope.
+This is so called because the cells look large and rounded under a microscope.
 This type of lung cancer tends to grow quite quickly.

-Cancer that has spread from somewhere else in the body is called secondary cancer.
+If you have had cancer elsewhere in your body and it has spread to another part of the body, this is a secondary cancer.
 Quite a few different types of cancer can spread to the lung, including breast cancer and bowel cancer.
-If you are diagnosed with lung cancer and have already had another type of cancer, check with your doctor whether the cancer started in the lung or has spread into the lung.
+If you are diagnosed with cancer in the lung and have already had another type of cancer, check with your doctor whether the cancer started in the lung or has spread into the lung.